-- 11. Press the f key to fit the model to the Graphics window. - 12.
+- 11. Press the $\mathbf{f}$ key to fit the model to the Graphics window. - 12.
 Click Isometric view.
-View the results. - 13.
-Close the model.
+View the results.

 SOLIDWORKS provides the ability to create a Bill of Materials (BOM) in an assembly.
 The BOM is displayed in the Tables folder of the FeatureManager.
 See the Assembly section for additional information.